Linear congruential generator: Advantages and disadvantages

 The plane spacing depends both on the modulus and the multiplier.
 A large enough modulus can reduce this distance below the resolution of double precision numbers.
 The choice of the multiplier becomes less important when the modulus is large.
 It is still necessary to calculate the spectral index and make sure that the multiplier is not a bad one, but purely probabilistically it becomes extremely unlikely to encounter a bad multiplier when the modulus is larger than about 2^{64}.

 Another flaw specific to LCGs is the short period of the low-order bits when m is chosen to be a power of 2.
+In particular, any full-cycle LCG, when m is a power of 2, will produce alternately odd and even results.
 This can be mitigated by using a modulus larger than the required output, and using the most significant bits of the state.

 Nevertheless, for some applications LCGs may be a good option.
 For instance, in an embedded system, the amount of memory available is often severely limited.
 Similarly, in an environment such as a video game console taking a small number of high-order bits of an LCG may well suffice.
-(The low-order bits of LCGs when m is a power of 2 should never be relied on for any degree of randomness whatsoever.)
-The low order bits go through very short cycles.
-In particular, any full-cycle LCG, when m is a power of 2, will produce alternately odd and even results.
+(The low-order bits of LCGs when m is a power of 2 should never be relied on for any degree of randomness whatsoever, as mentioned above.)

 LCGs should be evaluated very carefully for suitability in non-cryptographic applications where high-quality randomness is critical.
 For Monte Carlo simulations, an LCG must use a modulus greater and preferably much greater than the cube of the number of random samples which are required.
 This means, for example, that a (good) 32-bit LCG can be used to obtain about a thousand random numbers; a 64-bit LCG is good for about 2^{21} random samples (a little over two million), etc. For this reason, in practice LCGs are not suitable for large-scale Monte Carlo simulations.